Best 15 things to do in Eilat Israel

 8. Eat and eat some more

 It’s no secret that Israel has one of the best cuisines ever, at least for the vegetarians and vegans, even though there’s not that many traditional Israeli meals.
-Both Israel and Eilat offer a mixture of different cuisines and restaurants.
-I am a huge lover of things like hummus or pomegranate juice and could have both of them almost each day without getting bored of it (unfortunately not without putting on weight so in a way I am happy I do not live in Israel as then maybe my #SexySaturday photos would be harder to get).
+Both Israel in general and Eilat offer a mixture of different cuisines and restaurants.
+I am a huge lover of things like hummus or pomegranate juice and could have both of them almost each day without getting bored of it (unfortunately not without putting on weight).
 Anyway, I can definitely recommend you 7 best vegetarian and vegan meals to munch on in Eilat, as I wrote an entire article about them.
 Grab something to eat and go read that article.

 10. Ice Mall skating